-The Medicare Contractor's Position
+A. The Medicare Contractor's Position:

-The Medicare Contractor disagrees with Riverside's assertion that the Federal Register does not specifically state that variable costs should be removed from total costs to compute the VDA.
-The Medicare Contractor asserts that Riverside has misinterpreted the Federal Register.
-In support of its position, the Medicare Contractor cites to the U.S. Court of Appeals for the Eighth Circuit's ("Eighth Circuit") decision in Unity Healthcare v.
-Azar ("Unity") and the Administrator's decisions in Fairbanks Memorial Hospital v.
-Wisconsin Physician Services/BlueCross Blue Shield Association, St. Anthony Regional Medical Center v.
-Wisconsin Physician Services.
+The Medicare Contractor disagrees with Mercy's assertion that the Federal Register does not specifically state that variable costs should be removed from total costs to compute the VDA.
+The Medicare Contractor asserts that Mercy has misinterpreted the Federal Register.
+In support of its position, the Medicare Contractor cites to the Administrator's decisions in Fairbanks Memorial Hospital v.
+Wisconsin Physician Services ("Fairbanks"), Unity HealthCare v.
+BlueCross BlueShield Association ("Unity"), and Lakes Regional Healthcare v.
+BlueCross BlueShield Association ("Lakes").

-The Medicare Contractor identified variable costs through an analysis of the working trial balance and Worksheet A of Riverside's cost report.
+The Medicare Contractor identified variable costs through an analysis of the working trial balance and Worksheet A of Mercy's cost report.
 Those variable expenses were excluded from the VDA calculation.
-The Medicare Contractor references PRM 15-1 § 2810.1(B) as support for removing variable costs in the VDA calculation, because it states that, "[a]dditional payment is made to an eligible SCH for the fixed costs it incurs in the period ... not to exceed the difference between the hospital's Medicare inpatient operating cost and the hospital's total DRG revenue."
-The Medicare Contractor utilizes Section 2810.1(B) which defines variable costs as "those costs for items and services that vary directly with utilization such as food and laundry costs."
-The Medicare Contractor also references the regulation at 42 C.F.R. § 412.92(e)(3), which specifically notes that intermediaries should consider fixed (and semi-fixed) costs.
-The Medicare Contractor thus asserts that this "explicit wording" shows that not all costs are to be considered in the VDA calculation.
+The Medicare Contractor references PRM 15-1, Section 2810.1(B) as support for removing variable costs in the VDA calculation, because it states that, "additional payment is made to an eligible SCH for the fixed costs it incurs in the period ... not to exceed the difference between the hospital's Medicare inpatient operating cost and the hospital's total DRG revenue."
+The Medicare Contractor utilizes § 2810.1(B) which defines variable costs as "those costs for items and services that vary directly with utilization such as food, laundry costs."
+The Medicare Contractor also references 42 C.F.R. § 412.92(e)(3), which specifically notes that intermediaries should consider fixed (and semi-fixed) costs.
+The Medicare Contractor thus asserts that this "clearly" shows that not all costs are to be considered in the VDA calculation.